LionGateOS/LionGateTravels/README.txt

-LionGate Travels v44 — Abuse Guard Scaffold
+LionGate Travels v45 — Abuse Guard Wired

-Adds a basic abuse-prevention guard scaffold.
+Wires abuse-prevention guard into the execution flow.
 TEST MODE ONLY.
 No UI changes.